ludocode/onramp/core/cci/2-full/README.md

 The intern string table reference counts all strings.
 It can free strings that are unused and remove them from the table.
 Since we free every function after compiling it, memory usage is kept to a minimum throughout the run of the compiler.

-The lexer does not support digraphs or trigraphs.
-It is the responsibility of the preprocessor to convert them.
-It also does not support comments or preprocessor directives other than `#line` and `#pragma`, which are also cleaned by the preprocessor.
+The lexer does not support digraphs, trigraphs, comments, or preprocessor directives other than `#line` and `#pragma`.
+These are the responsibility of the preprocessor.
 The compiler is expected to always be run on the output of the preprocessor.